dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations.md

 Making changes to the way you plan, monitor, and evaluate your thinking during learning activities in college can have a great impact on your academic, emotional, and personal well-being.
 Click on **Writing**, **Studying**, or **Reading** below to learn how you can improve the way you approach, complete, and reflect on these types of learning activities.

-**What can I do when writing a paper or completing an assignment?**

 <div class="row">
          <div class="col-lg-12">
              <h2 class="page-header">Learn more about the improving your metacognition</h2>